-Among other new models in the segment featured in Consumer Reports’ October issue, Hyundai’s Azera recorded a score of 81, followed by 78 for GM (GM)’s Buick LaCrosse and 64 for Ford’s Taurus.
+Among other new models in the segment featured in Consumer Reports’ October issue, Hyundai’s Azera recorded a score of 81, followed by 78 for GM (GM:US)’s Buick LaCrosse and 64 for Ford’s Taurus.

 The Azera, which started selling early this year, has improved handling while still trailing competitors because of its “stiff, unrefined ride,” Consumer Reports said.

 GM’s Buick LaCrosse with eAssist scored lower than rivals because of “a narrow cockpit, a busy dashboard, obscured sight lines and trunk storage that’s compromised” by its hybrid battery system, according to the statement.
 The drivetrain helped the LaCrosse achieve 26 mpg in Consumer Reports testing, the best in the large-sedan category.

 Ford’s Taurus is “quiet and rides smoothly,” according to the statement.
 The sedan lost points for its “cramped” interior with limited visibility and because of the “cumbersome” MyFord Touch control system, Consumer Reports said.